• Recipes Index

 6. Beat in flour mixture in three additions, alternating with buttermilk.
 Beat for 2 minutes.

-7. Put ⅓ of the cake batter (batter will be thick, you will most likely need to spoon it in) in the bottom of the bundt pan, sprinkle with ⅓ cup of the blueberries.
-Put another ⅓ of cake batter on top of that and again, sprinkle with ⅓ cup of blueberries, finish by putting remaining cake batter on top and sprinkle with remaining blueberries.
+7. Put ⅓ of the cake batter in the bottom of the bundt pan.
+(The batter will be thick.
+You will most likely need to spoon it in.)
+Next, sprinkle with ⅓ cup of the blueberries.
+Put another ⅓ of cake batter on top of that and, again, sprinkle with ⅓ cup of blueberries.
+Finish by putting remaining cake batter on top and sprinkling with remaining blueberries.
 Using a butter knife or spoon, push blueberries down into the cake batter a little bit.

-8. Bake at 350 for 50-55 minutes or until toothpick comes out of center clean.
+8. Bake at 350 degrees for 50-55 minutes or until a toothpick comes out of center clean.

-11. Combine softened cream cheese, softened butter, lemon juice, lemon zest and powdered sugar, beat with a hand mixer or in your stand mixer adding whipping cream as necessary until desired fluffiness.
+13. In a medium bowl, combine softened cream cheese, softened butter, lemon juice, lemon zest, and powdered sugar.
+Beat with a hand mixer or in a stand mixer, adding whipping cream as necessary until desired fluffiness.

-12. Frost completely cooled cake and enjoy.
-Cake can be kept covered on the counter for 3-4 days or covered in the fridge for up to a week.
+15. The cake can be kept covered on the counter for 3-4 days or covered in the fridge for up to a week.

 3.4.3177